 The email and the Waiver signed by Eliot are undeniably genuine and authentic because the printed document bears Eliot's trademark "signature" – his initials inside his thumb print.
 (See Exhibit "B")

 That the alleged original waiver signed by Eliot is not attached as Exhibit B and has no thumbprint on it.
 In fact, the original waiver signed by Eliot also had a lengthy hand written note on it that Eliot was only signing the document to alleviate Simon’s stress and was waiting for documents to confirm his signed statements as he did not give consent without seeing what was necessary to make the document truthful.
-This was done with both TESCHER and SPALLINA pressuring Eliot to sign immediately as the stress was killing Simon and this would show Simon good faith that if he decided to make the changes Eliot would not stand in the way.
+This was done with both TESCHER and SPALLINA pressuring Eliot to sign immediately as the stress was killing Simon

 That TED states,